Curriculum planning and assessment

 Who can use the language assessments and what will they cost?

 The language assessments are available at no cost to all Victorian schools, including community language schools.

 How to access the Language Assessments

 Once registered, schools will receive a confirmation email and further instructions from ACER on how to proceed.
-Please note: at peak times, this process may take up to five working days from registration to accessing the assessments.

 All registration support is provided by ACER.
 E: